Center-for-Health-Data-Science/bulkDGD/doc/source/dgd_perform_dea.md

 The output of `dgd_perform_dea` is a CSV file containing the results of the differential expression analysis.
 Here, the p-values, q-values (adjusted p-values), and log2-fold changes relative to each gene's differential expression are reported.

-To speed up performing DEA on a set of samples, `dgd_perform_dea` takes advantage of the [Dask](https://www.dask.org/) Python package to parallelize the calculations.
+To speed up performing DEA on a set of samples, `dgd_perform_dea` uses the [Dask](https://www.dask.org/) Python package to parallelize the calculations.

 ## Command line